vele616/monorepo/packages/jobboard/website/content/jobs/saas-sales-representative-startupz-com-yihOF.md

 title: "SaaS Sales Representative"
 location: "Remote job"
 host: "https://startupzcom.recruitee.com/"
-companyName: "Startupz.com"
+companyName: "Startupz"
 url: "https://startupzcom.recruitee.com/o/saas-sales-representative-4"
 applyUrl: "https://startupzcom.recruitee.com/o/saas-sales-representative-4/c/new"
 timestamp: 1615852800000
-hashtags: "#sales,#css,#ui/ux,#operations,#office,#English,#Dutch"
+hashtags: "#sales,#operations,#office,#css,#ui/ux,#English,#Dutch"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/startupz-com"
 companyWebsite: "http://www.startupz.com/"
-summary: "If you have you may have experience making deals of different sizes and levels of complexity, Startupz.com is looking for someone with your knowledge."
+summary: "If you have experience making deals of different sizes and levels of complexity, Startupz is looking for someone with your knowledge."
 summaryBackup: "To apply as a saas sales representative at Startupz.com, you preferably need to have some knowledge of: #sales, #css, #ui/ux."
-featured: 20
+featured: 12
 ---

 ## Job description